brigadier/tara/README.md

     $ rebar3 ct

+Load test such as "insert 999000 records " are disabled (commented off in the test module).

 Examples
 -----
 * Include tara/include/tara.hrl - you may need the records and macroses from this file
 * In the Sync mode operations return either `{error, Error}`, `#tara_response{}` or `#tara_error{}`.
- - `{error, Error}` gets returned when the server is disconnected or authentication is not yet completed
+ - `{error, Error}` gets returned when the server is disconnected or authentication is not yet completed.
+Also, if you sent request succesfully but socket disconnected before the worker get response for this request, you will get the `{error, disconnect_before_response}` response.
  - `#tara_response{}` - successful response with some data.
 Always contains `[{?IPROTO_DATA, Data}]` in the `data` field, where `Data` - list of 0 or more lists (named 'tuples' in tarantool terms, in docs and everywhere) of the result.
  - `#tara_error{}` - tarantool error.
 Something went wrong - invalid parameters in request, attempt to insert the tuple which is already exists and anything like that.
 The error message in the `message` field.
 * The `select` operation accepts optional `Options` parameter, with `limit`, `index`, `offset`, `iterator` integer fields.
 The `Options` can be either map or proplist.
+By default `limit` is equal to `16#FFFF` so specify some smaller value if your table potentially can have many records matching the query, and use pagination.

 Async operations have 2 additional parameters: Pid of the process which will get the